-13. (1) Each regulated entity must submit to the Regulator, in the prescribed manner and form-

-- (a) statistical information related to the transport facilities or services that it provides, or has licenced others to provide; - (b) forecasts of demand for the transport facilities or services that it provides, or 30 has licenced others to provide; - (c) development plans for the facilities it operates, or has licenced others to operate, or the services that it provides or has licenced others to provide; and - (d) any material change in the control of persons it has licenced to operate facilities or provide services.

-(2) The Regulator may request any other information that is reasonably required by the Regulator to perform its functions in terms of this Act, including confidential information, subject to section 60.

-(3) The Regulator must maintain the confidentiality of information provided to the Regulator in terms of this section or any provision of this Act.
-40
+- 13. (1) Each regulated entity must submit to the Regulator, in the prescribed manner 25 - (a) statistical information related to the transport facilities or services that it provides, or has licensed others to provide; - (b) forecasts of demand for the transport facilities or services that it provides, or has licensed others to provide; - (c) development plans for the facilities it operates, or has licensed others to operate, or the services that it provides or has licensed others to provide; and - (d) any material change in the control of persons it has licensed to operate facilities or provide services. - (2) The Regulator may request any other information that is reasonably required by 35 the Regulator to perform its functions in terms of this Act, including confidential information, subject to section 60. - (3) The Regulator must maintain the confidentiality of information provided to the Regulator in terms of this section or any provision of this Act.